Regions of Sydney: History

 Described as the City of Suburbs, the "regions" of Sydney acquired their distinct social-geographical characteristics as a result of successive waves of development and suburbanisation, as well as geography.

 Prior to European arrival, Sydney was inhabited by a number of clans of Aboriginal people.
 The country inhabited by each clan is often defined by natural geographical features.
 As a result, there is often a degree of correlation between the traditional country of the Aboriginal custodians and the geographical regions.
 These include the Gadi of the Cadigal people, encompassing the City and the Eastern Suburbs; the Wanne of the Wangal people, encompassing Inner West; the Wallumetta of the Wallumettagal people, encompassing the Ryde and Hunters Hill areas of Northern Sydney; the Cammeray of the Cammeraygal people and the Gorual of the Gorualgal people, both in the Lower North Shore; and the Burramatta of the Burramattagal people, in Western Sydney.

 The "City" region is the site of the earliest urban settlement after European arrival in 1788.
 Until the building of the Sydney Harbour Bridge, development north of Sydney Harbour was constrained by geography, and most suburban development occurred in the areas immediately to the east and west of the City - the "Eastern Suburbs" and "Inner West" regions respectively.
 In the late 19th century, certain parts of those two regions were recognised as the premier residential areas of the emerging metropolis.
 Improved transport links across the Parramatta River began changing this by the end of the 19th century.
-The 1895 book How to Know Sydney named Strathfield (Inner West), Gladesville (Northern Suburbs), Double Bay, Darling Point, Rose Bay, Elizabeth, Potts Point, Rushcutters Bay and Point Piper (all Eastern Suburbs) as the most fashionable residential suburbs, featuring large houses on extensive grounds.
+The 1895 book How to Know Sydney named Strathfield (Inner West), Gladesville (Northern Suburbs), Double Bay, Darling Point, Rose Bay, Elizabeth Bay, Potts Point, Rushcutters Bay and Point Piper (all Eastern Suburbs) as the most fashionable residential suburbs, featuring large houses on extensive grounds.
 The only suburb in this list which lay north of the river was Gladesville, which was serviced by a bridge across the Parramatta River built in 1881.
 The building of the Sydney Harbour Bridge led to rapid development of the Lower North Shore region, and soon after, the Upper North Shore and Northern Beaches, as new developments with large houses on generous lots appealed to residents seeking the "picturesque suburb" lifestyle.
-Together with the oldest suburbs in the East and Inner West, these regions still contain the most desirable residential areas of Sydney: as at the end of 2021, the 20 most expensive postcode areas in Australia (measured by median house price) were all in metropolitan Sydney, and included 9 in the Eastern Suburbs, 4 in the Northern Beaches, 2 in the Lower North Shore, 3 in the Upper North Shore, 1 (Hunters Hill and Woolwich) in Northern Sydney and 1 (Strathfield) in the Inner West.
+Together with the oldest suburbs in the East and Inner West, these regions still contain the most desirable residential areas of Sydney: as of the end of 2021, the 20 most expensive postcode areas in Australia (measured by median house price) were all in metropolitan Sydney, and included nine in the Eastern Suburbs, four on the Northern Beaches, two on the Lower North Shore, three on the Upper North Shore, one (straddling Hunters Hill and Woolwich) in Northern Sydney and one (Strathfield) in the Inner West.